endifmedia/Plugin-Options/README.md

 #Option Fields:

 Option fields are a little more in depth.
-First, setup a mixed array with the tabs you created in the last step.
+First, setup a function that returns an array (see example below).
 Again, the words should lowercase and separated with a space.

-    $options = array(
-        'General' => '',
-        'Payment' => '',
-    )

-Next add an array of options to the tab name array.
-The values the Plugin_Options class exp

     $options = array(
 		/** General Settings */